 Engineering Skills, and Materials and Technologies specialisations.

-The Trade to Teach Internship Program pilot will not focus on Fashion, Hospitality and Information and Communication Technology (ICT).
+The Trade to Teach Internship Program does not focus on fashion, hospitality and information and communication technology (ICT).

-- Financial support in the form of a $20,000 (taxed) scholarship to assist with study expenses during the first year of your full-time undergraduate teaching degree (specialising in ITD).
+- a $20,000 scholarship to assist with study expenses during the first year of full-time undergraduate teaching degree (specialising in ITD) – taxed and paid in 4 x $5,000 instalments

-- Internship employment (full-time pay) from the second year of study and for the remainder of your degree, with a half teaching load in a Queensland state school to support the completion of your qualification.
-The teaching qualification must be completed in a maximum of 4 years.
+- a reduced teaching load (25 hours a fortnight) in a Queensland state school to support the completion of your qualification and professional development.
+The teaching qualification must be completed in a maximum of 4 years

 We are seeking aspiring teachers with a trade qualification and, ideally, at least a few years' industry experience.